Saint Raphael's Cathedral (Madison, Wisconsin): Cathedral fire

 On March 14, 2005, a fire caused extensive damage to St. Raphael's Cathedral, affecting not only those who attended the church, but the entire diocesan community.

 The fire caused the roof to collapse into the building, although the walls and steeple remained standing.
 There was further damage from the water and fears that the refurbished steeple would collapse, although the steeple was found to be stable in the days following the fire.
 The mosaics sustained smoke and water damage, and the stained glass windows were damaged but still in place.

 The cause of the fire was determined to be arson.
 Forty-one-year-old William J. "Billy" Connell was arrested for setting the fire and charged with burglary, arson, and bail jumping.
 Connell said that he had broken into the Cathedral using a crowbar, stole a bottle of wine, and then "messed around with some stuff".
 The fire started in an office/storeroom under the spire, and the crowbar was found in that room.
 Connell had a history of mental problems, and had previously been in trouble with the law.
 Connell was sentenced to 15 years in prison to be followed by 15 years of close supervision.

 On June 10, 2007, Bishop Morlino announced his intention to have the structure demolished and replaced with a new and larger church capable of seating 1,000 people.
 The Diocese of Madison announced on March 13, 2008, that St. Raphael's would be demolished by June of that year and that some items from the old Cathedral would be saved, including the spire, the three bells from the steeple, three mosaics from the sanctuary, the marble sanctuary appointments, one large undamaged stained glass window, three smaller undamaged semicircular stained glass windows, some ornamental stonework from around the doorways, and some other stone from the building.
 The demolition plan sparked debate among some in the city who felt portions of the structure should be preserved or declared a landmark.

-On July 1, 2008, the parish of St. Raphael merged with the nearby parishes of St. Patrick and Holy Redeemer churches to form a new Cathedral Parish of St. Raphael.
-The parish will be housed in facilities of the two churches until the new cathedral is built.
+On July 1, 2008, the parish of St. Raphael merged with the nearby parishes of St. Patrick and Holy Redeemer to form a new Cathedral Parish of St. Raphael.
+The plan at the time was for the parish to be housed in facilities of the two churches until a new cathedral could be built.

 On June 24, 2011, the parish purchased the structure it built in 1962 to house St. Raphael's School from 1963 until it closed in 1970.
 The parish demolished the building and in late 2012 created a park across the entire property featuring a Way of the Cross.